Bobby Murdoch: International career

+Style of play

+A physically strong player who originally started out as an inside right, Murdoch flourished as a playmaker in the midfield under the leadership of Celtic manager Jock Stein, with teammate Bertie Auld as his partner.
+Murdoch was known for his accurate and precise passing of the ball, either short or long, that split opponents' defences.
+Aside from his accurate passing, Murdoch possessed great technique and control, could tackle and was able to shoot and pass with either foot.

+Fellow Celtic player Jim Craig noted Murdoch's influence on Celtic's efficiency as a team, stating: "When Bobby Murdoch played, the whole Celtic team played."
+Although talented, Murdoch struggled with injuries and weight problems.

 Later life, death and legacy

 Murdoch had an unsuccessful spell as a publican that ended in debt.
 In 1995, Murdoch won a legal case in a Medical Appeal Tribunal that an ankle injury he had sustained playing for Celtic was an industrial injury, entitling him to compensation from the state.
 In his last years he had a role helping at Celtic Park with match-day hospitality.

 He died, aged 56, following a stroke, in the Glasgow Victoria Infirmary.
 He was survived by Kathleen – his wife since 1964 – and by a daughter and two sons.
 Murdoch was the first of the Lisbon Lions to die.
 In 2016 his contribution was recognised with the unveiling of a plaque listing his achievements at the town hall in his hometown of Rutherglen; the ceremony was attended by family members, local dignitaries and former teammates.

-Murdoch's younger brothers Billy and James were also footballers; Billy was a reserve player at Celtic while Bobby played for Stenhousemuir and Kilmarnock.
+Murdoch's younger brothers Billy and James were also footballers; Billy was a reserve player at Celtic while Bobby was in the first team, and later played for Stenhousemuir and Kilmarnock.
 James aka Jimmy was also on Celtic's books as a youth before signing provisionally with Cardiff City, and played at Junior level for Cumbernauld United.